Hands-On Emergency Procedures Workshop

-Produced by the well-established Hospital Procedures Consultants educational company, the course is unique in that the didactic portion of the program is covered in a series of online lectures that are available on any internet-enabled device.
+Produced by the well-established Hospital Procedures Consultants educational company, the workshop is unique in that the didactic portion of the program is covered in a series of online lectures that are available on any internet-enabled device.
 These modules review all of the specifics of how to perform a wide spectrum of procedures and include step-by-step instructions and actual videos of the procedures being performed from start-to-finish.

 Hands-On Procedures Include:

 - The King Airway tube placement

 - Glidescope intubations on adults and children

 - Lumbar puncture